Common Facebook Marketing Mistakes That You Should Know

 Creating overly complex Ad accounts is a common blunder made by most businesses, tiny ones.
 You'd see a single Ad account with so many Ad sets and many campaigns going.

-This will only serve to minimize productivity and create a great deal of uncertainty.
-It would be difficult to keep track of all that is going on if you have a detailed Ad account.
+This will only minimize productivity and create a great deal of uncertainty.
+It would not be easy to keep track of all that is going on if you have a detailed Ad account.

-You'll need at least 50-100 conversions per ad set per week to benefit from the Facebook algorithm fully.
+You'll need at least 50-100 conversions per ad set per week to fully benefit from the Facebook algorithm.
 To do so, you'll need a substantial budget so that Facebook can effectively fuel your advertising.